nate-adkins/nate-adkins.github.io/_pages/about.md

 title: About Me
 ---

-I am a robotics engineer, a novice reader, an amateur hiker, and an aspirational lifelong learner.
+I am a robotics engineer, a novice reader, an amateur hiker, and a lifelong learner.

 ![]({{ site.baseurl }}/assets/images/colorado.jpg)

-Currently, I am a Senior at West Virginia University (WVU) pursuing a degree in Computer Engineering.
-I serve as the Algorithms Team Lead for the WVU University Rover Challenge Team (URC), where I have led software development and robot autonomy efforts for three consecutive years.
+I recently graduated from West Virginia University (WVU) with a degree in Computer Engineering.
+During my time at WVU, I served as the Programming and Algorithms Team Lead for the University Rover Challenge (URC) Team, where I led software development and robot autonomy efforts for three consecutive years.
+In this role, I developed resilient robot autonomy systems, and contributed to multiple international, collegiate-level robotics competition victories.

+My experience in robotics also includes research in swarm robotics, and integrating mapping and autonomy systems on both indoor and outdoor ground-based robots.
 I am passionate about robotics and software development and am actively seeking a full-time position in these fields.

-My experience in robotics includes research in swarm robotics, integrating mapping and autonomy systems on both indoor and outdoor ground-based robots, developing resilient robot autonomy systems, and winning international collegiate-level robotics competitions.